gggchang4/studynotes/README.md

 # studynotes
-My own study notes which contains many subjects like computer science ,English,math and much more
+This is a personal notebook which contains my study notes of computer science This is a repository used as a backup
+If you consider it useful，I will be really glad.